 The cost of your coverage will be determined by the Company each year.
-Your contribution will be an amount equal to the difference between the estimated cost of retiree claims for the year (the "Predicted Average Cost") and the Company contribution for that year (the "Company Contribution Cap").
-If you retire on or after January 1, 1998, with less than 20 years of service, you will be required to pay an additional amount based on your years of service.
+You will be responsible for paying 15% of the lesser of the Predicted Average Cost or the Company Contribution Cap, plus the difference, if any, between the estimated cost of retiree claims for the year (the "Predicted Average Cost") and the Company contribution for that year (the "Company Contribution Cap").

-Your age and the age of your spouse as of July 1 during any Plan year will be used for determining the applicable Company Contribution Cap and Predicted Average Cost for the Plan year.
+Your age and the age of your spouse during any Plan year will be used for determining the applicable Company Contribution Cap and Predicted Average Cost used to calculate your contributions.
 This is explained in detail in the following sections.